 Best Korean BB cream for coverage

 Liole is a Korean brand that’s been around since 2003, and they offer a range of BB creams.
-The Liole Triple the Solution BB Cream (Amazon link) is a favorite of popular YouTuber Shaaanxo, and you can see her using it in a lot of her beauty tutorials.
+The Liole Triple the Solution BB Cream (SOLD OUT) is a favorite of popular YouTuber Shaaanxo, and you can see her using it in a lot of her beauty tutorials.
 Shannon rates the Liole Triple the Solution BB cream for its high coverage and performance as a foundation primer.

 Best Korean BB cream brand

 Skin79 (Amazon link) is one of the most popular BB cream brands, and for good reason.
 They offer a huge range of beblesh balms so there’s one for every need and skin type.
 Their products come in fun, bright-colored pump bottles and all have high sun protection, as well as offering good coverage.
 If you’re not sure where to start with BB creams, look at Skin79.